7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 This means that as your channel grows, you only ever earn a 55% share.
 In a way, that limits your growth.
 Unless your audience continues to grow exponentially, and you continue to produce videos that outrank the competition, scaling your income is tough.

 Competition is also fierce.
-Sure, there are the two billion users who return to YouTube each month, but there are tons of creators also fighting for their attention.
+Sure, there are the two billion users who return to YouTube’s homepage each month, but there are tons of creators also fighting for their attention when they upload their videos.
 According to Tubics, YouTube saw a bump of 40% in new channels in 2019.

 In the last couple of years, YouTube’s policy updates have caught the spotlight, and not in a good way.
 These include minimum requirements for video watch time and the number of subscribers you have.